Vietnam.vn - Nền tảng quảng bá Việt Nam

 Vietnamese identity - Photo 1.

-Nguyen Khanh Bao Nguyen (left) organizes charity activities when returning home to visit his family in the summer of 2024 - Photo: NVCC
+Nguyen Khanh Bao Nguyen (left) organizes charity activities when she returns to Vietnam to visit her family in the summer of 2024 - Photo: Provided by the interviewee.

-Two years ago, Nguyen Khanh Bao Nguyen left her family to study abroad in the US.
-And the way this Vietnamese female student filled the emptiness of being alone in a foreign land was nothing other than participating in many activities, taking advantage of every opportunity to introduce Vietnam.
+Two years ago, Nguyen Khanh Bao Nguyen left her family to study in the United States.
+And the way this Vietnamese student filled the void of being alone in a foreign land was by participating in as many activities as possible and taking every opportunity to introduce Vietnam to others.

-At The Lawrenceville School in Lawrenceville (New Jersey, USA), the 17-year-old girl is currently the president of the Model United Nations (MUN) Club, head of the theater technical department and winter theater festival, president of the International Student Association, vice president of the school's Cultural Club, and also a theater director.
+At The Lawrenceville School in Lawrenceville, New Jersey, the 17-year-old girl currently serves as president of the Model United Nations (MUN) Club, head of the stage technical department and winter drama festival, president of the International Student Association, vice president of the school's Cultural Club, and also directs plays.

-Here I learned to promote creative solutions, foster informed citizenship, and build a culture of sharing.
-The value of teamwork is evident as we come together to find new approaches to problems, which are always a collective effort, not just from a single individual.
+Here, I learned to value innovative solutions, foster informed citizenship, and build a humane culture of sharing.
+The value of teamwork is evident in finding new approaches to problems together, where collective effort is always required, not just from a single individual.

 Vietnamese identity - Photo 2.